dmcbane/obsidian-gaming/StarsWithoutNumber/Pirates Without Plunder/water-world.md

 #concepts #pwp

+[Ankanju Ratri - Planet](Ankanju%20Ratri%20-%20Planet.md) is this world - apply these concepts there as applicable
-### where the library is relaying information through
+## Where the library is relaying information through

 **Environment:**